hashicorp/nomad/website/source/docs/jobspec/servicediscovery.html.md

   override the default Consul Agent HTTP port that Nomad uses to connect to Consul.
 The default for this is `127.0.0.1:8500`.

+* `consul.ssl`: This boolean option sets the transport scheme to talk to the Consul Agent as `https`.
+This option is unset by default and so the default transport scheme for the consul api client is `http`.

+* `consul.verifyssl`: This option disables SSL verification when the transport scheme for the Consul API client is `https`.
+This is set to true by default.

+* `driver.whitelist`: A comma seperated list of whitelisted drivers (e.g.
+  "docker,qemu").
+If specified, drivers not in the whitelist will be disabled.
+  If the whitelist is empty, all drivers are fingerprinted and enabled where applicable.

+* `fingerprint.whitelist`: A comma seperated list of whitelisted fingerprinters.
+  If specified, fingerprinters not in the whitelist will be disabled.
+If the whitelist is empty, all fingerprinters are used.

 ## Service Definition Syntax

 The service blocks in a Task definition defines a service which Nomad will